NaseemAhamed/billing-service-java/README.md

 2) After the execution, the coverage report can be viewed from target\jacoco-ut\index.html.

-3) To run SonarQube, download it from https://www.sonarqube.org/downloads/ and execute sonarqube-7.4\bin\windows-x86-64\StartSonar.bat depending on the OS
+3) To run SonarQube, download it from https://www.sonarqube.org/downloads/ and execute sonarqube-7.4\bin\windows-x86-64\StartSonar.bat depending on the OS.
+It will be up and running in http://localhost:9000 by default.

 4) Execute 'mvn sonar:sonar' to analyse the package for comprehensive report on code quality.